gitfarag/posts-api/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder./build It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the app for production to the `dist` folder./dist It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\